Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Evaluation

-To evaluate the scalability of \name{} and suitability for real-world applications, we conducted experiments on three embedded computing platforms: Raspberry Pi 3B~\cite{rb3b2023}, Nvidia Jetson Nano~\cite{nvidiaJetsonNano}, and Nvidia Jetson TX2~\cite{nvidiaJetsonTx2}.
+We now validate the performance of \name{} using four different embedded platforms: Raspberry Pi 3B~\cite{rb3b2023}, Nvidia Jetson Nano~\cite{nvidiaJetsonNano}, Nvidia Jetson TX2~\cite{nvidiaJetsonTx2}, and Nvidia Xavier NX~\cite{nvidiaxavier}.
 These experiments focus on the computational latency of executing \name{} compared to widely used attack mitigation schemes.
+Due to the instability of official TEE support, experiments on the Raspberry Pi, Nvidia Nano, and TX2 were conducted entirely in the normal world.
+For Xavier NX, we include experiments using OP-TEE~\cite{mo2020darknetz} implementations alongside the non-TEE configuration.

-Figure~\ref{fig:latency} plots the computational latency of various defense mechanisms across different network depths (Figure~\ref{fig:latency}~(a)) and numbers of mini-batch updates during local training (Figure~\ref{fig:latency}~(b)) using the MNIST-MLP configuration on the Raspberry Pi platform.
-In Figure~\ref{fig:latency}~(a), latency increases with neural network depth, exhibiting a near-linear trend across all methods.
-However, \name{} demonstrates a less-steep increase compared to alternative defense schemes such as gradient pruning and differential privacy.
-Similarly, Figure~\ref{fig:latency}~(b) shows a similar trend with the number of mini-batch updates, where \name{}’s advantage becomes even more pronounced.
-This efficiency comes from the fact that approaches such as gradient pruning and differential privacy require additional operations at every training epoch, whereas \name{} performs only a single shuffling operation once training is complete.
+Figure~\ref{fig:latency} plots the computational latency of various defense mechanisms across different network depths (Figure~\ref{fig:latency}~(a)) and numbers of mini-batch updates during local training (Figure~\ref{fig:latency}~(b)) using the MNIST-MLP configuration on the Xavier NX platform (with and without TEE).
+In Figure~\ref{fig:latency}~(a), the latency increases with neural network depth, exhibiting a near-linear trend across all methods. \name{} (with and without TEE) demonstrates a less-steep increase compared to alternative schemes such as gradient pruning and differential privacy.
+Figure~\ref{fig:latency}~(b) shows a similar trend when increasing the number of mini-batch updates.
+Note that using a TEE for weight shuffling and noise addition protects the system from spy clients that could potentially leak the shuffling rule to the server.
+This last-mile protection introduces a small amount of latency due to the (relatively) slower nature of secure-world computations~\cite{choi2022guardiann}.
+Nevertheless, given its light-weight nature, \name{} shows efficient latency performance even when exploiting TEE operations for weight shuffling.

-In Figure~\ref{fig:latency-model}, we focus on the latency of operations in each scheme, excluding the time spent on model training to isolate the overhead introduced specifically for confidentiality attack mitigation.
-This experiment, conducted on a Raspberry Pi 3B, evaluates various model architectures to account for differences in computational overhead across models.
-The results in Figure~\ref{fig:latency-model} show that \name{} achieves the most efficient performance, primarily due to its reliance on a single shuffling operation after training completes, minimizing additional computational overhead.
+Figure~\ref{fig:latency-model} plots the latency of core defense operations for each defense, excluding the model training latency and isolating only the overhead introduced by the confidentiality attack mitigation operations.
+Using Xavier NX, we evaluate various model architectures to examine computational overhead differences across baseline models.
+Figure~\ref{fig:latency-model} confirms that \name{} achieves latency efficient performance even with TEE, primarily due to its simple weight shuffling operations specifically dedicated for attack mitigation.